-- Yearly physical exams by a doctor who knows this condition well.
+- Yearly physical exams by a health care provider who knows this condition well.
 The doctor should pay special attention to sign and symptoms in the abdomen, nervous system and thyroid.

 - Thyroid exam every year.
-Some doctors may recommend an ultrasound exam of the thyroid every year.
+Some health care providers may recommend an ultrasound exam of the thyroid every year.